chanadian/cr-olympics/README.md

 ### Rules:
 1. No performance enhancing drugs
-2. Each competitor has 10 Comments to respond to
-3. First to respond to all comments WIN 🏆!
+3. The competitor to respond to all comments first, WINS 🏆!

 <br><br><br><br><br><br><br><br><br><br>